 Always operate in open areas, away from factories, hospitals, schools, buildings and houses etc. NEVER fly your aircraft close to people or built up areas.

 DO NOT dispose of empty fuel containers on a fire, this can lead to an explosion.

-NEVER fly in wet conditions or on windy or stormy days.
+windy or stormy days.